 The following statement was issued from Panasonic headquarters to the Tokyo Reporter:

-“Panasonic decided to end production mainly due to a decline in demand for these analog products and also the growing difficulty of procuring key analog components necessary to sustain production,”
+“Panasonic decided to end production mainly due to a decline in demand for these analog products and also the growing difficulty of procuring key analog components necessary to sustain production,”the article also mentions:

 The defacto dj tool for decades, this turntable holds a special place in the hearts and minds of many djs.
 Most turntable based jockeys refuse to play on anything else and its easy to understand why.
 They are rock solid reliable, easy to use and built to withstand the brutal beating they receive night in, night out.
 In 1996, I pawned 3 guitars to purchase my first pair of 1200’s and after years of gigs, several cross country trips, and countless falls they are still spinning in the TechTools office today.